PawseySC/singularity-containers/_episodes/11-containers-intro.md

   - Revisit older projects after operating systems, libraries, compilers and tool versions on the host systems have changed.

 * Simplified collaboration
-  - Share a complete software environment with collaborators
+  - Share a complete software environment with collaborators.
   - Then, avoid sharing lengthy installation instructions and configuration steps.

 * Consistent testing environment